UpekHansaja/Ultimate-Design-Pattern-Guide/structural/composite/README.md

     - Calculate total size.
     - Delete all contents.
  - This is a tree structure where each folder can recursively contain more items.

+## Issues Without Composite Pattern:
+ - No common interface between File and Folder.
+ - Client needs to know whether it's dealing with a File or a Folder.
+ - If behavior changes, both classes must be changed individually.
+ - Not scalable - new types (e.g., Shortcuts, Archives) increase complexity.